KappaDistributive/KappaDistributive.github.io/_posts/2019-06-17-Feynman-technique.md

 their own.
 Admittedly, explaining a new idea well to yourself requires a substantial amount of additional effort.
-However, I am convinced that this overhead is not only economical but of fundamental importance if you ever plan to master a new set skills (as opposed to gaining the mostly worthless knowledge of sparsely connected facts).
+However, I am convinced that this overhead is not only economical but of fundamental importance if you ever plan to master a new set  of skills (as opposed to gaining the mostly worthless knowledge of sparsely connected facts).

 # Case Study: Understanding Neural Networks